MithrilJS/mithril.js/docs/tools.md

 ### Internet Explorer Compatibility

-Mithril relies on some Ecmascript 5 features, namely: `Array::indexOf`, `Array::map` and `Object::keys`, as well as the `JSON` object.
+Mithril relies on some ECMAScript 5 features, namely: `Array::indexOf`, `Array::map` and `Object::keys`, as well as the `JSON` object.
+Internet Explorer 8 lacks native support for some of these features.

 The easiest way to polyfill these features is to include this script: